Introduction

 Step-by-Step Installation Guide

-- Gather Your Tools: Before starting, ensure you have all the necessary tools: a measuring tape, pencil, drill, drill bits, screwdriver, level, and a template for marking holes.
+- Gather Your Tools: Before starting, ensure you have all necessary tools: a measuring tape, pencil, drill, drill bits, screwdriver, level, and a template for marking holes.
 Having these tools ready will streamline the installation process.

 - Final Adjustments: Make any necessary adjustments to ensure all hardware is securely fastened and properly aligned.
 Double-check that all screws are tight but not over-tightened to avoid stripping.